v1ruso/BachelorProject/README.md

 - Edit cs.py to [cs_corrected.py](Generation/cs_corrected.py) (copy and paste the code).
 - Run the jupyter notebook Generation/Generation.ipynb.

-All the code necessary to find patterns and produce the continuation is available in the .py files in Generation.
+All the code necessary to find patterns and produce the continuations is available in the .py files in Generation.